Seven Principles That Fundamentally Alter How Christians See the World

 Pray in your families unto the Father, always in my name, that your wives and your children may be blessed.

-As Christians, we are able to maintain a sense peace even during times of great difficulty.
-This is because our gospel gives us hope that God has a plan for each of us both in this life and the life to come.
-We hope for a world in which all tears are wiped away and therefore don’t fear death nor lose hope when our loved ones die.
-Likewise, when faced with injustice, we don’t become preoccupied with revenge seeking because we know that the Lord will right every wrong.
-Rather than feeling frustrated by trials in this life, we face them with purpose, because as the bible teaches us, we know that these trials serve a purpose – to refine us in the refiners fire ().
+Moreover, Christians are able to maintain a sense peace even during times of great difficulty because we know that such difficulties have a purpose in refining us, and we trust that God will ultimately protect us (discussed more in Hope During Times of Darkness).
+In the end, we understand that our lives on earth won’t be perfect, and instead we hope for a world in which all tears are wiped away.
+Thus, we don’t fear death nor lose hope when our loved ones die.
 Moreover, when we find weakness inside of ourselves, we don’t lose our sense of self-worth because we know that God gives us weaknesses on purpose in order to help improve our character and allow God’s glory to be seen in us (2 Corinthians 12:7-10Ether 12:26-28).
+Here are some scripture references:

 God will protect us during our trials: (Psalm 91John 16:33Mosiah 24:14Alma 36:3Helaman 5:12Isaiah 40:29-31)